 Keep the lure on the ground.
 No vertical jumping.
 Jumping under chase arousal is how ACL tears happen.
 Move in wide arcs, not tight circles.
 Grass or dirt surfaces only, never concrete or hardwood.
 End every session with the cool-down.
 Skipping it means arousal spills into the next activity, which can worsen barking and pulling instead of improving them.

-Puppies under 6 months: modified sessions only.
-2-3 minutes, lure on the ground, no sharp turns.
+Modified sessions only.
+2 to 3 minutes per session, lure on the ground at all times, no sharp turns, no jumping.
 Growth plates are still developing.
+The impulse control and recall components are still valuable at lower intensity.
 The Training Guide has full age-specific adjustments.

 Get the Right Tool

 Built for the intensity high-drive dogs generate during structured sessions.
-Reinforced construction, longer reach, replaceable lures.
+Reinforced construction, 8-ft chase radius, replaceable lures.
 If your dog is the type this protocol is written for, this is the tool.

 Lighter build for small to medium dogs.
-Same structured play capability, sized for dogs that don’t need heavy-duty construction.
+Same Kevlar line, same structured-play capability, sized for dogs that don’t need heavy-duty construction.